miklevin/MikeLev.in/_posts/2025-02-28-fasthtml-fastapi-llm-over-training.md

 (layering in another language to format Python-to-HTML).

 #### The Rise of FastAPI

+> FastAPI is a widely-used Python framework that excels at building APIs with a focus on type safety and performance, representing the conventional approach to web development that LLMs are heavily trained on.

 Once Python formally supported concurrency with the async/await keyword circa 2015 more or less copying JavaScript, Python was able to make its first big step